grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "What shall the message say?"

 "I noted on the chart the dock in Stilt City where we're supposed to drop the cargo.
-I guess we're close enough that at this point, you should should just give him the dock info, and that our expected arrival is 24 hours or so from now.
+I guess we're close enough that at this point, you should just give him the dock info, and that our expected arrival is 24 hours or so from now.
 We'll meet him there, if it's at all fucking possible."

 "Alright," said Hemi.
 "I will be back in a few minutes with Herschel."